AbdEl-RhmanMohamad/2015-Flight-Delays-and-Cancellations/README.md

 ## Building Dashboards in Power BI
 I have created the following dashboards to analyze the flight delays:

+**Note:** All flights departure or arrived to an airport with a number code not an IATA code ( Which also happen to be on the month of October ) have been eliminated from the report for farther investigation on the name of the airport corresponding to it.

 ### **Summary Dashboard**: Provides an overview of total flights, average delays, and monthly trends.

 ![Summary Report](https://github.com/user-attachments/assets/3b0e311b-ba10-4d75-b3c4-a8d2fd8ccaaf)